edkrueger/eco395m-2022-fall/syllabus.md

 * Final Projects will be presented during the final exam time slot for the course.
 Each group will have 10 minutes to present their project and 5 minutes of Q & A. (Presentation times are subject to change based on enrollment.)
 * You must attend every group's presentation on presentation days, not just your own group's.
 * If you know in advance that you have a conflict with one of the presentation dates (e.g., due to travel or religious observance) or require accommodations, please see me as soon as possible to work out an alternative.
-* If you are absent from the exam, you must notify me prior to the presentation at edwardkrueger@utexas.edu.
+* If you are absent from a project presentation, you must notify me prior to the presentation at edwardkrueger@utexas.edu.
 Where advanced notification is not feasible, **the notification must be given by the end of the second day after the absence.** Non-excused absences will result in a zero for that portion of your grade.
 ---

 # University Disclosures and Policies